harness/terraform-provider-harness/docs/resources/yaml_config.md

 page_title: "harness_yaml_config Resource - terraform-provider-harness"
 subcategory: ""
 description: |-
-  Resource for creating a raw YAML configuration in Harness
+  Resource for creating a raw YAML configuration in Harness.
+Note: This works for all objects EXCEPT application objects.
 ---

 # harness_yaml_config (Resource)

-Resource for creating a raw YAML configuration in Harness
+Resource for creating a raw YAML configuration in Harness.
+Note: This works for all objects EXCEPT application objects.

 ## Example Usage